robisim74/angular-maps/README.md

 # Angular 2 Maps
 > Google Maps JavaScript API in the new Angular 2 applications using TypeScript.

+## Sample application
-> With a sample application that implements the Geolocation and Geocoding.
+Sample application that implements the Geolocation and Geocoding: [demo](http://robisim74.github.io/angular2maps)

 ## Basic usage
+Include in your application:
-Angular 2 maps includes the `google-map` and `google-map-marker` directives for viewing the map and markers, and the injectable class `maps`.
+* the `google-map` and `google-map-marker` directives for viewing the map and markers;

-This is an example of basic use:
+* the `maps` service;

+and set the map properties:
 ```TypeScript
 import {Component} from 'angular2/core';
 // Directives.